danielmusselwhite/HSDeckTrackerOpponentGuesser/README.md

 - BUG: When "view" button is clicked - it sometimes loads more than 1 tab, find out why
 - BUG: Gives Null reference errors if HDT is Started AFTER a game is already in progress (low priority fix as not common for this to be done outside of dev)

-## TODO's - Interesting
+## TODO's - Maybes

-- Given we are detecting opponent's deck, may be interesting to collate the data to get in-depth W/L vs Deck Archetype not just vs Class
+- Feature: Given we are detecting opponent's deck, may be interesting to collate the data to get in-depth W/L vs Deck Archetype not just vs Class
-- Could likely adapt what I use to find best fit of opponents deck, to  find the best fit of users deck to then display the mulligan guide for them on turn 1?
+- Feature: Could likely adapt what I use to find best fit of opponents deck, to  find the best fit of users deck to then display the mulligan guide for them on turn 1?
-- Have it detect game mode and send API requests for that mode (e.g. Standard vs Wild) - honestly okay with it just doing ranked_standard for now though as its most popular
+- Feature: Have it detect game mode and send API requests for that mode (e.g. Standard vs Wild) - honestly okay with it just doing ranked_standard for now though as its most popular